codelair-io/micro-profiles/README.md

 ## 1. Description

-A small project used to test Ecliple Microprofile on different containers.
+A small project used to test Eclipse Microprofile on different containers.

 ## 2. Purpose